 There was talk about that the Shinkenger's Super Mode would entail, and a few subscribed to the theory that the kanji on their helmets would double up.
 Cue the Shogun Samurai Rangers forms, which have the kanji doubled up.

-Since Disney took over fans have been clamoring for Saban to reacquire the franchise, Disney finally killed the franchise after one last seasons that just so happened to Power Rangers RPM one of the most beloved seasons, only for Saban to pick the franchise up again following it with this season one of the most despised seasons of the franchise.
+Since Disney took over, fans were clamoring for Saban to reacquire the franchise.
+Disney finally killed the franchise after Power Rangers RPM, one of the most beloved seasons, only for Saban to pick up the franchise again and produced this season, one of the most despised seasons.

 They've replaced Genta's oversized suit and gong from his big arrival at the Shiba house with a suit and shiny tie for Antonio, making it look like he's taking Jayden to the prom.